What Costs Do People Forget When Buying a Home?

 Buyers moving from an apartment to a house often underestimate how much it costs to furnish and equip a larger space.
 Moving costs for a local move average $1,000–$2,500.
 Long-distance moves can run $4,000–$10,000 or more.

-Setup costs — new furniture, window treatments, landscaping, garage door openers, additional appliances — can easily total $5,000–$20,000 in the first year.
+Setup costs, including new furniture, window treatments, landscaping, garage door openers, and additional appliances, can easily total $5,000–$20,000 in the first year.

 Maintenance and repairs